 You must again complete an online declaration stating that you have complied with the legislation by undertaking re-enrolment.

-The Pensions Regulator has launched an online re-enrolment tool to make it easier for businesses reach their re-enrolment date.
+The Pensions Regulator has a free re-enrolment tool to help you meet your re-enrolment date.

-- any requests to join or leave your pension scheme
+Manage requests to join or leave your scheme

-You must keep these records for six years, except for requests to leave the pension scheme, which must be kept for four years.
-For more information on your ongoing duties with regards to workplace pensions, see the Pensions Regulator website.
+For more information on your ongoing duties with regards to workplace pensions, visit the Pensions Regulator website.

 For more detailed information on the process and the rules surrounding it, refer to the Pensions Regulator website.